FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Experiments

-\paragraph{Discussion} Results are presented in \cref{tab:speech_clean} and \cref{tab:speech_noisy}.
+Results are presented in \cref{tab:speech_resynthesis}.
 FocalCodec shows strong performance across both clean and noisy speech resynthesis tasks.
 On clean speech, FocalCodec@50 achieves the best trade-off of quality, intelligibility, and efficiency.
 Notably, FocalCodec is the best in terms of dWER, surpassing BigCodec, which is currently state-of-the-art.
 It also generalizes well to multilingual speech, obtaining the lowest dWER and high Sim.
 Note that FocalCodec, WavLM6-KM, SpeechTokenizer, BigCodec and Stable Codec were trained exclusively on English speech.
 In noisy speech resynthesis, FocalCodec@50 again excels, achieving the lowest dWER by a large margin on both VoiceBank and Libri1Mix, while maintaining high speaker similarity.
-Meanwhile, FocalCodec@25 and FocalCodec@12.5 exhibit some degradation in dWER and speaker similarity, particularly in multilingual settings, due to their significantly lower bitrates.
-Nevertheless, despite operating at just 0.16 kbps, FocalCodec@12.5 remains competitive with several baselines that use much higher bitrates (\eg EnCodec).
+Meanwhile, FocalCodec@25 and FocalCodec\mbox{@}12.5 exhibit some degradation in dWER and speaker similarity, particularly in multilingual settings, due to their significantly lower bitrates.
+Nevertheless, despite operating at just 0.16 kbps, FocalCodec\mbox{@}12.5 remains competitive with several baselines that use much higher bitrates (\eg EnCodec).
+It is also worth noting that FocalCodec's UTMOS tends to increase at lower bitrates, likely due to the stronger smoothing effect introduced by downsampling.
+However, UTMOS tends to saturate and may not fully capture perceptual quality~\cite{saeki2022utmos}. dWER and Sim are therefore essential to provide a more comprehensive evaluation.
 Finally, the high code usage and normalized entropy across all {FocalCodec} variants indicate efficient token utilization, contributing to their strong overall performance.
-Additional results on reconstruction quality, including subjective evaluations, can be found in \cref{subsec:appendix_subjective_evaluation}.
+Additional results on reconstruction quality, including subjective evaluations, streamability and Mel-spectrogram analysis, can be found in \cref{subsec:appendix_subjective_evaluation,subsec:appendix_streaming,subsec:appendix_mel}.